google/xls/docs_src/ir_semantics.md

 Selects between operands based on a selector value.

+This behaves as if the `selector` indexes into the values given in `cases`, providing `default` if it is indexing beyond the given `cases`.

 **Syntax**

 ```
 result = sel(selector, cases=[case_{0}, ... , case_{N-1}], default=<default>)
 ```

+A default value must be provided **iff** the `selector` is not the correct width for the `cases` array.
+That is, if the number of cases is less than
+$2^{bitwidth(selector)}$ then a default value must be specified (because it must be well defined what happens when the selector takes on values outside the case range).
+If the selector is exactly the correct bitwidth a default value must not be provided.

 **Types**